MaksimGurov/F1-infostatic/README.md

-# Application create in Ruby on Rails
+# The creation of this application is build on Ruby on Rails

 Web App to get Formula 1 statistics and current season information.
 Special thanks to Ergast Developer API for the data.